ALL

 • hot weather

-• having a hot showers or bath
+• hot showers or baths

 Overheating can also make fatigue worse.